StoneLing/fc-signed-object/draft-guo-fc-so.md

 ### Element signature

 Field signature is a signature signs by BGP speaker who issues this FC.
-We would give an example in {{fc-validation}}.
+We would give an example in {{fc-verification}}.

-# FC Validation {#fc-validation}
+# FC Validation

-Before a relying party can use a FC to validate a routing announcement, the relying party MUST first validate the FC.
-To validate a FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation steps.
+Before a relying party can sign a new FC to announce it has trusted and selected the routing announcement, the relying party MUST first validate the FC object itself.
+To validate a FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation step.

 - The IP Address Delegation extension {{RFC3779}} is present in the end-entity (EE) certificate (contained within the FC), and IP address prefix in the FC payload is contained within the set of IP addresses specified by the EE certificate's IP Address Delegation extension.

 - The EE certificate's IP Address Delegation extension MUST NOT contain "inherit" elements described in {{RFC3779}}.

-- The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is not used in Forwarding Commitment and MUST NOT be present in the EE certificate.
+- The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is also used in Forwarding Commitment and MUST be present in the EE certificate.

+# FC based BGP AS_PATH verification {#fc-verification}

 # Security Considerations